pin0S/learningML/log.md

 Thoughts: The hard part was understanding the pre-written code and what the str variable was doing, I'm still not totally sure how it loops or it it is implemented through vectorisation so I need to explore what was going on in part 3 tonight.

 Will work my way through other lectures tonight, I am going to try and cram two weeks into one this week.
 Although not at the expense of not understanding.

+## Day 79: November 14, 2018

+Today's Progress: Started WK 8 lectures - 2 down

+Thoughts: Was not focused at all this morning, I am fixated on building a new PC to run my future ML projects which is stupid as I can't even run basic ones now but as they say the heart wants what the heart wants.

+I did enjoy the lecture on K-means.
+Such a cool concept and unsupervised learning is what I am really excited about to be honest.
+My new book arrived Hands-On Machine Learning with Scikit-Learn and TensorFlow looking forward to getting into this after I've finished Andrew Ng's course.

+Posting this [link](https://j253.github.io/blog/fun-with-nfl-stats.html) to remind me to do a project similar for NBA post my 100 days.